conduktor/conduktor-docs/docs/platform/get-started/support/data-privacy.md

 In order to improve our product, we collect some information that allows us to personalize the Console user experience.

 - Segment:
-  - We collect your login email address so that we can personalise our [Support](https://support.conduktor.io)
+  - We collect your login email address so that we can personalize our [Support](https://support.conduktor.io)
   - We capture anonymized information about which pages have been seen, or which button was clicked.
 This allows us to enhance the user experience of navigation
   - We collect error information to provide us visibility of broken features